Six-Day War: War of Attrition

 Following the war, Egypt initiated clashes along the Suez Canal in what became known as the War of Attrition.

 Palestinian terrorism

-As a result of Israel's defeat of Arab armies, the Palestinian leadership concluded that the Arab world was not able to militarily defeat Israel in open warfare, which in turn led to an increase in terrorist attacks with an international reach.
-While the Palestine Liberation Organization (PLO) was established in 1964, it became militarily active after the Six-Day War; its actions gave credibility to those who claimed that only terror could end Israel's existence.
+As a result of Israel's victory, the Palestinian leadership concluded that the Arab world was not able to defeat Israel in open warfare, which in turn led to an increase in terrorist attacks with an international reach.
+While the Palestine Liberation Organization (PLO) was established in 1964, it became more active after the Six-Day War; its actions gave credibility to those who claimed that only terror could end Israel's existence.
 Also after the war, the Popular Front for the Liberation of Palestine emerged, with its leader George Habash speaking of turning the occupied territories into an "inferno whose fires consume the usurpers".
 These events led to a series of hijackings, bombings, and kidnappings that culminated in the massacre of Israeli athletes during the 1972 Munich Olympics.